PSC CHAIR AUDREY ZIBELMAN VISITS ROCKLAND WATER TASK FORCE!

-The "Rockland's Got Talent Revue" is coming in May.
+The "Rockland's Got Talent Revue" is coming later this year.

 We need musicians, dancers, storytellers, magicians, comedians, ventriloquists, or any kind of entertainers to delight our audience for 3-5 minutes each.

 Please consider donating your talent to this seriously fun event.
-Contact firstname.lastname@example.org by Feb.
-28 for further information.
+Contact firstname.lastname@example.org ASAP for further information.

 We need the Task Force to succeed or desal will be right back on the table again!